Azure-Samples/contoso-creative-writer/docs/workshop/LAB-MANUAL.md

 **If you are viewing this from the Skillable lab page** the above are your unique azure credentials.

-> **Note**: You will be asked to copy the above block in the lab later so keep this information opened.
+> **Note**: You will be asked to copy the above block in the lab later so keep this information readily available.

 **If you are viewing this from Github:** The above are not your credentials.
 They are placeholders.
 Your actual credentials can be seen on the Skillable lab page.